-A: CWCF does not make determinations of Fair Market Value (FMV) for the securities that are held in trust.
-Instead, when this information is required, we request that the security issuer provides us with this value by means of an Issuer Representation Letter.
-If an investor disagrees with the FMV as provided by a security issuer, the onus is on the investor to provide CWCF with sufficient evidence of a different value.
+A: Common Good Capital does not make determinations of Fair Market Value (FMV) for the securities that are held in trust in our Plans.
+Instead, when this information is required, we request that the Security Issuer provides us with this value by means of an Issuer Representation Letter.
+If an investor disagrees with the FMV as provided by a Security Issuer, the onus is on the investor to provide Common Good Capital with sufficient evidence of a different value.

-The FMV of a security may be calculated as the amount the investor would receive for that security if the issuer were to dissolve on that specific day, taking into account all of the security issuer’s assets and deficits before distributing the proceeds to its investors.
-The FMV may also be determined based on the amount the security issuer is currently willing to pay to repurchase its securities, the value for which the securities are being sold in a current offering, or the value for which they were recently sold/purchased in a private sale.
-For securities that are not publicly traded, which is the case for many of those held in trust by CWCF, FMV can sometimes be quite difficult to determine.
+The FMV of a security may be calculated as the amount the investor would receive for that security if the Security Issuer were to dissolve on that specific day, taking into account all of the Issuer’s assets and deficits before distributing the proceeds to its investors.
+The FMV may also be determined based on one of the following: the amount the Security Issuer is currently willing to pay to repurchase its securities; the value for which the securities are being sold in a current offering; or the value for which the securities were recently sold/purchased in a private sale.
+For securities that are not publicly traded, which is the case for many of those held in trust by Common Good Capital, FMV can sometimes be quite difficult to determine.

 Q: I’ve misplaced my RRSP Contribution Receipt and/or T4RSP.
 Can I obtain a copy?

-A: Yes, CWCF can produce a duplicate of a receipt that has already been issued and send it to the authorized mailing address or email address on file for the account.
+A: Yes, Common Good Capital can produce a duplicate of a receipt that has already been issued and send it to the authorized mailing address or email address on file for the Account Holder.

-Q: Can CWCF send me my Equity Tax Credit receipt?
+Q: Will Common Good Capital send me my Equity Tax Credit receipt?

-A: CWCF does not administer the Equity Tax Credit (ETC); this is done by the province.
-As such, ETC receipts are provided directly by the province based on a report from the security issuer.
+A: Common Good Capital does not administer the Equity Tax Credit (ETC); this is done by the province where the CED is registered.
+As such, ETC receipts are provided directly by the province based on a report from the Security Issuer.
 You will need to contact the appropriate department in your province for more information.

 Q: What happens in the year I turn 71?

-A: RRSP legislation requires that any RRSP account(s) held by an individual must be closed by the end of the calendar year in which the investor turns 71 years of age.
-You will receive a letter from CWCF early in the year in which you turn 71 outlining your options, which generally include either withdrawing the assets in the plan and claiming them as income, or transferring the assets to a Registered Retirement Income Fund (RRIF).
-CWCF does not administer RRIF accounts, so investors interested in this option would need to identify another financial institution to hold the assets.
-Please note that due to the nature of the investments held in trust by CWCF, liquidity may prevent you from redeeming your securities for their cash value, and you may be required to withdraw or transfer the assets in-kind.
+A: Legislation requires that any RRSPs held by an investor must be closed by the end of the calendar year in which the individual turns 71 years of age.
+You will receive a letter from Common Good Capital early in the year in which you turn 71 outlining your options, which generally include either withdrawing the assets in the Plan and claiming them as income, or transferring the assets to a Registered Retirement Income Fund (RRIF).
+Common Good Capital does not administer RRIF accounts, so investors interested in this option would need to identify another financial institution to hold the assets.
+Please note that due to the nature of the investments held in trust by Common Good Capital, a lack of liquidity may prevent you from redeeming your securities for their cash value, and you may be required to withdraw or transfer the assets in-kind.

 Q: Are there any downsides to investing in a co-op, non-profit organization or similar entity through a Self-Directed RRSP or TFSA?

 A: There is a certain level of risk involved with placing all or much of your registered investments in these types of entities.
 If the company fails or dissolves, you will likely lose those registered funds.
-This risk will have to be weighed by each individual as you decide whether to invest in co-ops, CEDs, NPOs, or more secure investment instruments within a registered plan.
+This risk will have to be weighed by each individual as you decide whether to invest in co-ops, CEDs, NPOs, or more secure investment instruments within a Registered Plan.
 The level of investment risk you are comfortable with is something only you can decide.
-CWCF strongly recommends consulting a financial advisor before making an investment through our Self-Directed Program, and all new investors are required to review and sign our Program Review / Risk Acknowledgement before opening a registered account.
+Common Good Capital strongly recommends consulting a financial advisor before making an investment through our Self-Directed Program, and all new investors are required to review and sign our Program Review / Risk Acknowledgement before opening a registered account.